-The cost of developing a mobile app can be calculated by the number of hours put in the wireframing, User-Interface development, and coding.
-The hourly wages for IT industry varies from $20 to $200 depending on the type of service.
-The time devoted to coding depends on the complexity of the app and features to be incorporated.
+Are you having a question about how much to develop an app like Uber, The cost of developing a mobile app can be calculated by the number of hours put into the wireframing, User-Interface development, and coding.
+The hourly wages for the IT industry vary from $20 to $200 depending on the type of service.
+The time devoted to coding depends on the complexity of the app and the features to be incorporated.

 Monetization Model of an Uber-Clone Mobile Application

 The basic revenue model for cab aggregators like Uber is straightforward.
 The company gets a commission from driver-partners on every trip that happens.
 Apart from this, the company can charge a small fee from the operators for using their platform.
 The company can additionally generate revenue by charging extra during peak hours, often known as surge pricing.
 The company can also charge extra for providing special delivery services or delays or modifications in the schedule, etc. The gross revenue of cab aggregation companies is expected to reach $285 billion by 2030, making it a drool-worthy decision to foray into this business.